Particular/Workshop/exercises/04 - Integration with ITOps.md

 }
 ```

-### Step 5

-Open `app.config` in the `Divergent.Shipping` project.

-### Step 6
+### Step 3

-Add a new message mapping to let `Divergent.Shipping` know where to send messages for IT/Ops.
+In `app.config` in the `Divergent.Shipping` project, add a new message mapping to let `Divergent.Shipping` know where to send messages for IT/Ops.
 Do this by adding `<add Assembly="Divergent.ITOps.Messages" Endpoint="Divergent.ITOps" />` to the UnicastBus/MessageEndpointMappings element.
 It should look like this:

 ```xml
 <UnicastBusConfig>